 guaranteed membership if their subscriptions are paid by the end of April.
 The

-Committee reserves the right to refuse or terminate membership.
+Committee reserves the right in the best interests of the Association to refuse or terminate membership.
 All members

 shall be issued with a membership card that remains the property of the KDAA.

 SUBSCRIPTIONS BECOME DUE ON THE 14th March.
 The coarse fishing season on

 the Association’s still waters, except where specified in the handbook,

 commences on the 15th March and closes on the 14th March in the following year.